MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/set-up-pricing-dimensions.md

 # Set up custom fields as pricing dimensions

+This topic provides information about setting up custom pricing dimensions.
 In the Project Service web interface, on the **Parameters** page, the **Amount-Based Pricing Dimensions** tab shows the records in the pricing dimension entities.
 By default, Project Service installation creates 2 rows in the grid on this tab:

 - **msdyn_resourcecategory** (Role)
 - **msdyn_OrganizationalUnit** (Organizational Unit)